Published May 30, 2024 · Updated Mar 08, 2026

 What are the strengths of remote learning for medicine?

-Flexibility allows students to manage intense schedules, revisit complex topics and learn at their own pace.
-Digital access expands the range of materials beyond campus and supports those in rural or placement locations.
-Simulations and scenario-based tools provide structured practice that complements in-person teaching, offering a viable supplement that improves preparation for clinical activity and assessments.
+Flexibility lets students manage intense schedules, revisit complex topics and learn at their own pace, which is especially useful around placements and revision.
+Digital access expands the range of materials beyond campus and supports students in rural settings or on placement.
+Simulations and scenario-based tools add structured practice between in-person sessions.
+Used as a complement rather than a substitute, remote learning can strengthen preparation for clinical activity and assessment.

 What is the overall verdict?